U.S. Naval Base Subic Bay: Restoration of base

-Within two weeks NAS Cubi Point was back in limited operation.
+Within two weeks, NAS Cubi Point was back in limited operation.
 Soon, most buildings had electricity and water restored.
-By mid-July service had been restored to most family housing units.
-The dependents began returning 8 September 1991 and by the end of the month almost all were back at Subic Bay from the United States.
+By mid-July, service had been restored to most family housing units.
+The dependents began returning 8 September 1991 and, by the end of the month, almost all were back at Subic Bay from the United States.
 In September 1991, more than twenty thousand Filipino civilians were employed by the base.

 Closure due to disagreements in leasing costs

-From 1988 to 1992, the US and Philippine governments tried to renegotiate the terms of an extension of the military bases at Subic and Clark.
+From 1988 to 1992, the U.S. and Filipino governments tried to renegotiate the terms of an extension of the military bases at Subic and Clark.
 This referred to the Military Bases Agreement of 1947, which was due to expire.
 Intense negotiations between the governments of the United States and the Philippines began.
 These negotiations resulted in the Treaty of Friendship, Peace and Cooperation between the United States and the Republic of the Philippines.
 This would have extended the lease of the American bases in the Philippines.
-However, in contention was the amount of money that the US government would pay to the Philippine government for the lease and use of the bases.
+However, in contention was the amount of money that the U.S. government would pay to the Philippine government for the lease and use of the bases.

 As per C.R.
-Anderegg, the vice commander of Clark Air Base, the Philippines wanted $825 million per year for a period of seven years, but the US government would not budge from the earlier agreed $360 million per year for 10 years.
+Anderegg, the deputy commander of Clark Air Base, the Philippines wanted $825 million per year for a period of seven years, but the U.S. government would not budge from the earlier agreed $360 million per year for 10 years.
 This was not the first such hike demanded by the Philippines; in 1984, a similar hike had been asked and given for Clark Air Base.
 However, this time, the US government did not agree.

 A Marine color guard stands at attention during the deactivation ceremony for Naval station, Subic Bay.
 Following the ceremony, control of the base will be assumed by the Subic Bay Metropolitan Authority.

-On 13 September 1991, the Philippine Senate rejected the ratification of this treaty.
+On 13 September 1991, the Filipino Senate rejected the ratification of this treaty.